Sami-Talab/strand_bookstore_scrape/README.md

 - **Headless Chrome Setup:** Ensure ChromeDriver is properly installed and configured for the scraper to work.
 - **Dynamic Content:** The scraper waits for 5-10 seconds to ensure JavaScript-based content fully loads, but the timing may vary depending on internet speed.

+## Collaboration

+This project was developed in collaboration with [irfank123](https://github.com/irfank123).
+We worked together on scraping techniques, data handling, and building the overall structure of the project.

 ## Acknowledgments

 - [Selenium](https://www.selenium.dev/)